cncf/toc/sigs/cncf-sigs.md

 * Engage more communities and create an on-ramp to effective TOC contribution & recognition.
 * Reduce some project workload on TOC while retaining executive control & tonal integrity with this elected body.
 * Avoid creating a platform for politics between vendors.
+* Provide an on-ramp for community members to get involved with the technical oversight of CNCF projects.
+As part of this, SIGs are expected to actively nurture diverse participation.

 ## Introduction